Merck to take on superbugs with Cubist Pharma buy

-Merck & Co Inc (MRK.N) said it would buy Cubist Pharmaceuticals Inc CBST.O for $8.4 billion plus assumption of debt, giving the major drugmaker an entry into the market for drugs that combat so-called superbugs.
+Merck & Co Inc (MRK.N) said it would buy Cubist Pharmaceuticals Inc CBST.O for $8.4 billion (5.3 billion pounds) plus assumption of debt, giving the major drugmaker an entry into the market for drugs that combat so-called superbugs.

 The deal is the latest sign that large pharmaceutical companies are turning their attention back to antibiotics after decades of low investment.